armckinney/west-end-financial/README.md

 ### Building for Heroku
 Heroku requires a `requirements.txt` in the root directory and Continuous Deployment is not configured for this repository.
-Thus, a manual dump of dependencies is required via executing `poetry todo` prior to deploying on Heroku.
+Thus, a manual dump of dependencies is required via executing `poetry export -f requirements.txt -o requirements.txt --without-hashes` prior to deploying on Heroku.